Sightseeing

 And Multnomah Falls.

 The anchor stops on a Portland city tour cluster around the West Hills and the Columbia Gorge.
 Washington Park holds the Rose Test Garden and the Japanese Garden within a short internal drive, and Pittock Mansion sits on a hilltop a mile north.
-Multnomah Falls extends the loop east into the Gorge for guests who want the waterfall photo on the same booking.
+The Columbia Gorge Multnomah Falls private tour extends the loop east for guests who want the waterfall photo on the same booking, and the Portland excursion chauffeur page covers the full-day hybrid pattern.
+Pittock also anchors elopement bookings — the same hilltop view drives the elopement chauffeur route.
 The four stops below cover the most-requested destinations and logistics.

 International Rose Test Garden